 With his acting career, La’Ron Hines has appeared in TV series Cedar Sequoia International as Bert and also as himself in the 2018 film Dirt Merchants: Rebelistic, which was set in the 1980s.
 Also a keen singer, La’Ron was part of the Boys of Summer tour last year and is working closely with popular music producer Andrew Lane on upcoming releases.
 Recently answering our questions, we find out from La’Ron about filming for Dirt Merchants: Rebelistic, working with Andrew Lane and his new music.

-What was it like working on the production?
+What was it like on set and being part of the cast?

 The cast and crew was full of many great and talented people and it was an honour to work with them.
 We had such good times together even when the camera wasn’t rolling.
 Relationships formed were some of my most memorable experiences.

-How was it being involved in Cedar Sequoia International?
+How was your time being involved in Cedar Sequoia International?

 It was a great experience to be a part of.
 I became involved with Cedar Seqouia when I first started acting so it taught me a lot about life on set and I’m thankful to have the experience.
 It was one of my first bigger films and so much more was put into the project.
 As a result, I was able to experience life on set to a deeper extent.